 Which is the best boiler for larger houses 2021?

 The truth is that even the smallest combi boilers will heat most larger homes and the best solution for you might not be a combi at all.
 The real driver for selecting the right boiler for a larger home is your hot water requirements.
-If you needs lots of hot water, a hot water cylinder will be preferable.
+If you need lots of hot water, a hot water cylinder will be preferable.

 Whilst large combis are available that provide lots of hot water, they can be very inefficient on the heating system side.
 Some combi boiler manufacturers have found the right balance of providing lots of hot water without compromising efficiency, but the maximum they can do is still only two bathrooms.